pejrich/time-ago-in-words/README.markdown

 [MIT License](http://www.opensource.org/licenses/mit-license.php)

+I can't promise the plugin will parse everything or work exactly as intended (let me know if it doesn't).
+But I can promise if you have an issue or a question I won't be a dick.

 If you find any bugs or you want me to add features, open an Isuue, Pull Request, email, etc.